 Surveys & Management Plans

 Surveys include all Wildlife and Countryside Act 1981 Schedule 9 invasive plants.

 Provision of report and management plan to discharge planning conditions and recommend the most appropriate remediation strategy and include costs to implement plan.

 Herbicide treatment is an effective long-term eradication method, typically treatment programmes take 4 years to complete and are suitable, providing there are no plans to develop the affected areas.

 Japanese Knotweed should be excavated prior to development works, the excavated material is classed as controlled waste and should be dealt with in the correct manner.
 The most cost-effective option is on-site cell burial providing there is suitable space on-site, alternatively, the material can be sent to a licenced landfill facility.

 We offer a 10-year insurance backed guarantee, on the works we carry out.

-Once the excavation is complete the site will be monitored to ensure no regrowth occurs.
+Once the excavation is complete the site will be monitored for a minimum of 4 years to ensure no regrowth occurs.

 Call us today and speak to our expert team for a quote.